2007.8.16.1

 The bombing news will likely fade away soon since it involves Kurds and ethnic cleansing, and people do not like to talk about that right now, as it might indicate that we’re doing the right thing by being there.
 This leaves the anti-Warrists with a choice between two unpleasant alternatives in media focus: they can focus on the bombing event which looks bad on first look, but upon deeper inspection reveals some serious and strong motives for actually being in Iraq as opposed to abandoning it to mass slaughter; or they can focus on the troop reduction plan Petraeus is working on now.

-Which type of media event an anti-Warrist will focus on reveals which type of anti-Warrist he is.
-There are those who genuinely do not accept war as a policy (which in practice every society accepts war, or they soon cease to exist and are quickly stricken from the record of human history), and there are those who wish to be seen as original and free thinkers who desire to be seen as importantly antiestablishment.
 The vast majority of anti-Warrists are of the latter category.
 It will be easier for them to focus on the bomb news but not deeply explore the issues that go with it than to focus on the troop reduction plan.
-This type of political thinker will recognize that without a war to be anti to, they will be out of a job and require a new major focus to be anti to continue to appear important.
+This type of political thinker will recognize that without a war to stand resolutely against they will be out of a job and require a new thing to stand resolutely against in order to maintain their perceived relevance.
 The focus on the scary aspects of the bombing and ignorance of the underlying issues it raises that are potentially pro-War is made easier by the contemporary media consumer’s lack of interest in complete stories.
 Very few make it to the end of a serious in-depth piece even on TV today.
 There are so many other things to do now that are more entertaining than understanding the real world.
+WoW, pr0nz, drinking, pr0nz, football, pr0nz… man, the day just fills up with synthetic experiences so fast.